 Wherever there’s a need for a skilled emergency healthcare professional, having a paramedic on staff and close at hand is more than just an asset: it could be life-saving.
 And so, the first employers that come to mind are ambulance services, hospitals, and emergency rooms, where paramedics serve the civilian population around the clock, responding to emergency calls and transporting patients to emergency rooms.

-In fact, according to the Bureau of Labor Statistics, 48% of paramedics (and EMTs) work here.
+In fact, according to the Bureau of Labor Statistics, most paramedics (and EMTs) work in ambulatory healthcare.
 However, there are also paramedic jobs in a vast spectrum of other environments, which you should most definitely consider when deciding upon your career path:

-- Airplanes and helicopters (flight paramedics transports patients from more remote locations over long distances to an emergency room)
+• Airplanes and helicopters (flight paramedics transport patients from more remote locations over long distances to an emergency room)

 Now that your eyes have been opened to the broader range of paramedic jobs, let’s explore how you can place yourself in the best possible position as a candidate for them …

-This is true of any industry really, but maintaining a network of positive relationships with other EMS and healthcare professionals is a fantastic asset to have when you’re looking for paramedic jobs.
-If you’re a new recruit, it may still take you some time to build this network but even just through your training, tutors, and volunteer work, you should have met many people.
+This is true of any industry, but maintaining a network of positive relationships with other EMS and healthcare professionals is a fantastic asset to have when you’re looking for paramedic jobs.
+If you’re a new recruit, it may still take you some time to build this network, but even just through your training, tutors, and volunteer work, you should have met many people.
+Beyond the people you've met in the course of your training and practice, you could join a professional organization such as the American College of Paramedics.
 And you just never know who might one day introduce you to your next job opportunity!

-Every patient is a learning opportunity; and it’s the scaffolding of these learning experiences that makes you a better, more efficient paramedic.
-So, after delivering a patient to the ER, if possible, speak to the ER doctor / nurses to find out what was wrong with them afterwards.
+Every patient is a learning opportunity.
+It’s the scaffolding of these learning experiences that makes you a better, more efficient paramedic.
+So, after delivering a patient to the ER, if possible, speak to the ER doctor or nurses to find out what was wrong with them afterwards.
 Was your assessment correct?
 Did you miss something?
-What could you do better in future?
+What could you do better in the future?

 Pro Tip: It’s also a solid idea to learn every patient’s name and use it.
 It’s a small gesture that improves patient rapport and trust, but it can also become a useful diagnostic tool to assess breathing and brain function.